brunolnetto/queuack/README.md

 <img src="https://github.com/brunolnetto/queuack/raw/main/images/mascot.png" width="200" alt="Queuack Mascot">

-**A pragmatic, feature-rich job queue and DAG workflow engine backed by DuckDB.**
+Queuack is a pragmatic, single-node job queue that stores jobs in a DuckDB table.
+It’s built for dev/test and small-to-medium production workloads where you want durability without the operational overhead of Redis/RabbitMQ/Celery.

 Perfect for dev/test environments and small-to-medium production workloads where you want:
 - ✅ **Persistent queues** without Redis/RabbitMQ complexity